EniqueGo/auto-invest-advisor/README.md

 Recall our baseline Bitcoin Prophet model.
 The hypothesis was that systematic trends in Bitcoin persist, indicating some baseline and seasonality.

 **Validated:**
-- Our model fit confirmed a significant upward linear growth trend and daily and weekly seasonalities, as depicted in the charts on your right.
+- Our model fit confirmed a significant upward linear growth trend and daily and weekly seasonalities, as depicted in the charts .

 <p align="center">
     <img src="images/decom.png" alt="bv" width="600"/>